sal55/langs/MyLangs/readme.md

 Compiling mm.m---------- to mm.exe
 TM: 0.62
 ```
 So building **all** my compilers, assemblers etc, from source code, takes 0.6 seconds, on my very ordinary PC.
-(Timings take advantage of any file-cacheing.)
+(In total, 175,000 lines, and just over 200 modules and files.
+Timings take advantage of any file-cacheing.)

 ### So, What's Special about these Languages?